 For many organizations, the impact of lost productivity resulting from the use of cloud storage is growing.
 Employees can spend countless hours over the course of a month, uploading and downloading large files to cloud storage tools in order to collaborate.
 And what happens when a file isn’t synchronized to that cloud storage?
 Remote employees, whether at their home office or in the field, must wait until they connect to the corporate network to retrieve the file they need.
 Of course, there’s always email, but it’s not really a viable solution for very large files.
 And if using a public or EFSS cloud it might seem like the perfect solution until the security realization settles in—using the public and EFSS cloud introduces a significant risk to the privacy of confidential information and data exfiltration.
 Yes, there are other methods to remotely share documents, such as costly and cumbersome VPNs and private cloud software, but they all fall short in some critical ways.
 And, remote employees feel the pinch too.
 They become far less productive when they can’t access the files they need to behind the company firewall.

 We need a new model

-Let's face it, telecommuting is a way of doing business today.
+Let’s face it, telecommuting is a way of doing business today.
 More employees are enjoying a flexible work environment and companies are benefiting, but only when productivity between in-office and remote employees can be assured.
 Maintaining that productivity requires employees to have access to the files they need, securely, from the devices they use without having to waste valuable time uploading and downloading from the cloud or emailing new versions.
-A decentralized cloud is the solution.
+A decentralized hybrid-IT platform is the solution.

 How much lost productivity is regained?
 The answer will shock you.